 Used on its on these brushes can get out lots of trouble spots.
 Used in conjunction with a suede eraser they can do even more!

-Saphir Medaille d'Or makes a fantastic brass brush that we'll be stocking shortly.
+Saphir Medaille d'Or makes a fantastic brass brush.

 A Crepe Brush